 About the Governor-General’S Achievement Awards (GGAA)

-The Programme got off to a national start under the leadership of the Custodes along with their Parish Committee, formed to promote, distribute, receive and assess nominations from the public.
+The Programme got off to a national start under the leadership of the Custodes in the various parishes where committees were formed to promote, distribute, receive and assess nominations from the public.

-Biennially, at a special ceremony during the Diaspora Conference, two (2) persons from the USA, UK and Canada, receive a plaque and GGAA pin together with a Citation signed by the Governor-General and the Head of Mission for the respective region.
+Biennially, at a special ceremony during the Diaspora Conference, three (3) Award Recipients, each from the USA, UK and Canada, receive a plaque and GGAA pin together with a Citation signed by the Governor-General of Jamaica and the Head of Mission for the respective region.
 The GGAA pin is to be worn by the Award Recipient as a symbol of pride for his / her contribution to Nation Building.

 How to Nominate Someone

-To nominate a candidate, you (the Nominator) complete Page 2 of this document.
-The Nominee will be required to complete a Personal Information Form (PIF) and provide specific documentation to validate the information included on the form.
+In order to nominate a candidate, you, the Nominator, must complete Page 2 of this document.
+The candidate or Nominee will be required to complete a Personal Information Form and provide specific documentation to validate the information included on the form.